Another Shore 2018

 46% Cabernet Sauvignon, 38% Merlot, 16% Petite Sirah

-Cabernet Sauvignon from a mystery vineyard in the Russian River Valley, Sonoma County.
+Cabernet Sauvignon from a 45 year old mystery vineyard in the cool climate Russian River Valley of Sonoma County.
+A friend turned us onto this gem.

 Merlot from King Vineyard, Suisun Valley; planted in 1989 on St George rootstock; grown with compost teas and without pesticides and herbicides, clay soils.

-Petite Sirah from Benson Ranch, Mendocino County; 15-year-old vines; dry farmed (no irrigation); farmed by us using only organic products; no use of pesticides, herbicides, or synthetic fertilizers; gravelly loam soils.
+Petite Sirah from Benson Ranch, Mendocino County; 15-year-old vines; dry farmed (no irrigation) and farmed according to organic principles without the use of pesticides, herbicides, or synthetic fertilizers; gravelly loam soils.

-Wet stone, mountain mint, and fir tips are balanced by cherry and a long, silky, delicate body.
-This Cab blend is luxurious but not opulent.
 Another Shore weaves the blue flavors of cool climate coastal Cab with the signature silkiness of Cab grown on the soils of northern California's valley floors.
+This blend is luxurious but not opulent.
+Wet stone, mountain mint, and fir tips on the nose are balanced by crisp cherry and a long, delicate body.